VLAM3D/vulkanmitts/README.md

 ## Overview

-These python bindings are for most part generated from vk.xml in [Vulkan-Docs](https://github.com/KhronosGroup/Vulkan-Docs) using a script derived from [generator.py](https://github.com/KhronosGroup/Vulkan-Docs/blob/1.0/src/spec/generator.py).
+These python bindings are for the most part generated from vk.xml in [Vulkan-Docs](https://github.com/KhronosGroup/Vulkan-Docs) using a script derived from [generator.py](https://github.com/KhronosGroup/Vulkan-Docs/blob/1.0/src/spec/generator.py).

 * genswigi.py generates two SWIG interfaces files vulkan.ixx and shared_ptr.ixx;
-* swig.exe generates the actual bindings from pyvulkan.i which includes these generated interface file.
+* swig.exe generates the actual bindings from pyvulkan.i which includes these generated interface files.

 Because of they are generated from the spec, the bindings are 100% complete, but not 100% tested.